-Madrid, Spain: At the first Norman Foster Foundation’s Shelters Workshop supported by Holcim, the anticipated Shelters Public Debate between Norman Foster and Shigeru Ban took place on 8 June, 2022.
-Not so a debate and more a call for solidarity between diverse stakeholders with the potential to effect meaningful change when working together by collaborating unique skills and areas of expertise.
+Madrid, Spain: At the first Norman Foster Foundation’s Shelters Workshop supported by Holcim, the anticipated Shelters Public Debate between Norman Foster and Shigeru Ban took place on 8 June 2022.
+It is not so much a debate but more a call for solidarity between diverse stakeholders with the potential to effect meaningful change when collaborating on unique skills and areas of expertise.

-Topics of localisation, systemic change and the meaning of safe and dignified shelters were highlights of the debate, framed first by the opening keynote delivered by Better Shelter Co-founder and Managing Director, Johan Karlsson.
-Just two weeks before the event, UNHCR announced the staggering figure of 100 million displaced people around the world.
+Topics of localisation, systemic change and the meaning of safe and dignified shelters were highlights of the debate, framed first by the opening keynote delivered by Better Shelter Co-founder and Managing Director Johan Karlsson.
+Just two weeks before the event, UNHCR announced the staggering 100 million displaced people worldwide.
 Karlsson contrasted 100 million with his native Sweden, surpassed by population ten times over.
 When Karlsson started his career in humanitarian shelters, the figure was 42 million.

 “Because of the trends we are seeing, the high needs that are growing, the funds that are not following, the long duration in protracted crises, it’s a huge task for us to resolve.
 Humanitarians, industrial designers like me, but also the architecture community like you here in this room today.”